bazurbat/jagen/doc/Manual.md

 - **build.type** (`pkg_build_type`) — The type of the package build system.
   Supported values are: gnu, cmake, kbuild, make, linux-kernel, linux-module.

+- **build.unset_cflags** (`pkg_build_clean_cflags`) — If set to `true`, causes
+  the CFLAGS, CXXFLAGS and LDFLAGS variables to be unset overriding config-specific and user environment.
+Some "SDK-type" packages are very sensitive to compiler settings and using this option might be necessary for them to build correctly or as a safety measure.

 The rules of the form:
 ```